AllenNeuralDynamics/aind-data-schema/docs/base/core/instrument.md

 ## Uniqueness

 It is critical to be able to identify data assets acquired on the same hardware.
-The schema is designed such that the combination of the `location`, `instrument_id`, and `modification_date` uniquely specify the state of an instrument.
+The schema is designed such that the combination of the `instrument_id` and `modification_date` uniquely specify the state of an instrument.

 ## Devices